dzarulhaziq/Concrete_classification/README.md

 The image data is loaded, along with the labels associated.
 The data is first divided into a train-validation set with a 70:30 ratio.
 The validation data is then split into two portions, using an 80:20 ratio, to obtain some test data.
 The overall split ratio for train-validation-test is 70:24:6.
 Because the data amount and variance are already sufficient, no data augmentation is used.

 ### 3.2 Model Pipeline
--The input layer is set up to accept coloured images with a size of 160x160 pixels.
+- The input layer is set up to accept coloured images with a size of 160x160 pixels.
 The final form will be (160,160,3).
--The deep learning model for this project is built via transfer learning.
+- The deep learning model for this project is built via transfer learning.
 To begin, a preprocessing layer is established, which modifies the pixel values of incoming images to a range of -1 to 1.
 This layer acts as a feature scaler and is necessary for the transfer learning model to produce the correct signals.
--A MobileNet v2 pretrained model is employed for the feature extractor.
+- A MobileNet v2 pretrained model is employed for the feature extractor.
 The model is included in the TensorFlow Keras package and is pre-trained with ImageNet parameters.
 It's also locked, so it won't update while the model is being trained.
--To generate softmax signals, a global average pooling and dense layer classifier is used.
+- To generate softmax signals, a global average pooling and dense layer classifier is used.
 To determine the anticipated class, softmax signals are used.

 The model is depicted in simplified form in the diagram below.